teleporthq/teleport-documentation/component-generators/README.md

 const file = createFile(fileName, FILE_TYPE.JS, jsCode);
 ```

-The code above instantiates a builder which will get the default chunk from the asembly line
-and generate the code for it.
+The code above instantiates a builder which will get the default chunk from the assembly line and generate the code for it.

-We know the name default and the fact that this will be a javascript code because we
-configured the asemblyLine and the plugins to generate this kind of content.
+We know the name default and the fact that this will be a javascript code because we configured the assemblyLine and the plugins to generate this kind of content.

 The name `default` and the fact that this is `javascript` are not general.
-They are
-a particular case of react component generator.
-If we would generate vue, we would have
-to know about other chunk names, not just the default.
+They are a particular case of react component generator.
+If we would generate vue, we would have to know about other chunk names, not just the default.

+## Post Processing

-## Internals
+## Internal Structures

+> UNDER CONSTRUCTION

-### ASTs - Babel Types
+### ASTs - Building with Babel Types

-### XML
+### HAST - Representing HTML

-### JSS
+### JSS - Compiling Style Sheets

-### Prettier